 Now is the ideal time to take a leisurely drive along Highway 17 East.
 St. Joseph Island is located approximately 40 minutes east of Sault Ste.
-Marie and on that island you will find the things syrup dreams are made of . . . maple trees!!!
-With an abundance of maple trees, St. Joseph Island continues to be a large contributor of maple syrup in the province of Ontario.
+Marie and on that Island, you will find the things syrup dreams are made of . . . maple trees!
+With an abundance of maple trees, St. Joseph Island continues to be a large contributor to maple syrup in the province of Ontario.

-Modern day pipeline is used for syrup making which you can learn about inside the facility.
-Here you can see the modern methods in action — collecting, storing, boiling and packaging.
-Finally I hear my name called and it’s time to sit down and peruse the menu!
-Fluffy pancakes, lightly dusted French toast, waffles with crème fraiche, peameal bacon, breakfast sausages, maple baked beans, johnnie cakes . . . my brain is on overload trying to decide!
-So many items to choose from!!
+Finally, I hear my name called and it’s time to sit down and peruse the menu!
+Fluffy pancakes, lightly dusted French toast, waffles with crème Fraiche, peameal bacon, breakfast sausages, maple baked beans, Johnnie cakes . . . my brain is on overload trying to decide!
+So many items to choose from!
 How can you pick one?
-My final decision pancakes bathing in that sweet maple-y goodness with peameal bacon, fruit cup and a side of maple baked beans – my eyes bigger than my stomach as my mom always tells me.
+My final decision was pancakes bathing in that sweet maple-y goodness with peameal bacon, fruit cup and a side of maple-baked beans – my eyes bigger than my stomach as my mom always tells me.
 Heaven on a plate complete with my very own generous supply of maple syrup to enjoy.
 Just give me a straw and let me sip on that smooth, rich maple syrup all day long.

 It’s well worth the drive to St. Joseph Island.
 From the serene peacefulness of the Island to the walk in the wilderness and, of course, the icing on the cake or should I say the syrup on the pancake. . . maple syrup.

 There really is something for everyone to enjoy!

 Algoma in winter is a brand-new season of fun: crisp air, and freshly...Read More

 Birdwatching is a great way to spend time outdoors in Algoma Country.
 It's...Read More